ArnavSingh92/Entertainment-Videos/README.md

 # Entertainment-Videos
-Here all the latest Funny Entertainment Videos are available.
+Here all the latest Entertainment Videos are available.<a href="https://metavideos.com/entertainment">Entertainment Videos</a>
+Code will be coming soon.